twentytwokhz/Docs/mvc/models/model-binding.rst

 - ``IFormCollection``: The collection of key-value pairs that represent the form data.
 - Cancelation token: Used to cancel activity in asynchronous controllers.

 Once model binding is complete, validation occurs.
 The default model binders are quite smart, and work great for the vast majority of development scenarios.
-However, ASP.NET MVC is extensible so if you have unique needs you can customize the built in model binders as you wish.
+ASP.NET MVC is extensible so if you have unique needs you can customize the built in model binders.

 Customize default model binding behavior with attributes
 --------------------------------------------------------